Table of Contents

-Top 10 reasons for shopping cart abandonment
+Top 10 reasons for online shopping cart abandonment

 Baymard Institute conducts abandoned cart studies periodically and releases their stats based on the responses from the survey audience.
 According to their recent study, the top 10 reasons for cart abandonment are as follows.